woawzies/smolboot/README.md

 # smolboot
+A simple bootloader that loads a x86 16-bit real mode kernel

+## Who is this for?
-A simple bootloader that loads a x86 16-bit real mode kernel, for masochists who want to write operating systems in real mode assembly.
+masochists who lwk want to write operating systems in real mode assembly lol

 ## How do I build and run this?
 > [!NOTE]
 > Use linux.